FortyOneTech/ScientificPublicationsDataAnalysis/README.md

 ## Potential Pipeline
 ![DAG Visualization](./assets/dag.png)

+## HOW-TO
+To understand how to run the commands, please, refer to [the following guideline](/HOW-TO.md).

 ## Conclusion

 This project aims to provide comprehensive insights into scientific publications through robust data engineering and analytical techniques.
 Our process is designed for repeatability and scalability, accommodating incremental updates.